Maginor/INCABuilder/PythonWrapper/README.md

 This has currently only been tested with the 64bit version of python 3.

-To learn the basics of how to build and compile models, see the quick start guide at the front page and the tutorials.
+To learn the basics of how to build and compile models, see the quick start guide at the front page, and the tutorials.

 The C++-end code of the C++-python interface is in python_wrapper.h, while the python-end of it is in inca.py.